vltsvn/inav/docs/Traditional helicopter setup.md

 ![Roll right](assets/images/heli_setup/roll_right.png)

 If your helicopter has got tail rotor blades pitch control servo then tilt yaw stick and check tail rotor blades pitch changes respectively.

+## PID setup

+Now you need to significantly lower P coefficients for pitch and roll.
+And then increase these coefficients slightly until it will be comfortable to fly.

+After adjusting P coefficents you need to increase I coefficients for pitch and roll until your helicopter becomes to fly even better.